hetfs/English/README.md

 2. **Practice Regularly**: Set aside time each day to practice English, whether it's through speaking, writing, reading, or listening.
 Consistent practice is key to improvement

-3. **Use Language Learning Apps**: Utilize language learning apps like Duolingo, Babbel, or Rosetta Stone, which offer structured lessons and interactive exercises to improve your English skills.
+3. **Use Language Learning Apps**: Utilise language learning apps like Duolingo, Babbel, or Rosetta Stone, which offer structured lessons and interactive exercises to improve your English skills.

 4. **Engage in Conversations**: Practice speaking English with native speakers or language partners.
 Join English conversation groups, language exchange programs, or online forums to improve your speaking skills.